Fundamentals of Basketball: The Five Basic Skills of Basketball (with Video)

 These fundamental skills are practiced by players of all levels, from beginners to high school players to NBA legends like Michael Jordan and Magic Johnson.
 While some players might be more experienced with some basketball skills than others, basketball coaches prefer players who have at least some ability in all five areas.

 The Five Basic Skills of Basketball

-Dribbling is an important skill for all basketball players.
-This skill will allow you to move up and down the court, maneuver past defenders and execute plays.
-As players move up in level, dribbling requires ball-handling skills and knowledge of how to spread your fingers for ball control.
-It is also best if you know how to dribble equally well with both hands and the ability to perform a variety of crossovers.
+Dribbling is perhaps the most important basketball fundamental for all players.
+This offensive skill will allow you to move up and down the court, maneuver past defenders and execute plays.
+As players move up in level, dribbling requires ball-handling skills with both hands and the ability to perform a variety of crossovers.

-In order to score points and be an effective offensive player in the game of basketball, you need to shoot the ball into the hoop.
-This requires the ability to properly hold and throw the ball into the air toward the basket while avoiding defenders.
-A proper shot requires precise aiming, arm extension and lift from the legs, and a strong follow through.
-There are different types of shots you need to learn, including jump shots, layups and free throws.
+In order to score points and be an effective offensive player in the game of basketball, you need to be able to shoot the ball into the hoop.
+A proper shot requires precise aiming, arm extension, lift from the legs, and a strong follow through.
+There are different types of shots you need to learn, including layups, free throws, and three-pointers.

-Running is a big part of basketball.
+Running is an understandably important skill of basketball.
 In a full-court game, you will find yourself running back and forth as the game quickly transitions between offense and defense.
 When you have the ball, running will help you to avoid defenders and get to the basket quicker.
-On defense, you often will find yourself needing to run after the opponent, especially during fast breaks, to prevent an easy layup or dunk.
+As a defensive player, you often will find yourself needing to run after the opponent, especially during fast breaks, to prevent an easy layup or dunk.

 Because you are on the court with four other players from your team at all times, it is incredibly important to be able to effectively pass the ball, even if you are not a point guard trying to accumulate assists.

 In order to be a great passer, players must master the three types of passes: